-This web page shows only a small excerpt of our Sephtand research.Another 217 words (16 lines of text) covering the years 1285, 1595, 1602, 1455, 1487, 1686 and 1756 are included under the topic Early Sephtand History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Sephtand research.Another 109 words (8 lines of text) covering the years 1285, 1595, 1602, 1455, 1487, 1686 and 1756 are included under the topic Early Sephtand History in all our PDF Extended History products and printed products wherever possible.

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations

 were common, even among the names of the most literate people.
 Known variations of the Sephtand family name include Sefton, Sephton, Septon and others.